 Neutral Yellow Bedroom

 So, you are not a big fan of “blue – for boys, pink – for girls” decoration scheme.
 No problem, neither am I. When it comes to neutral, soothing colours, the first one that pops in mind is yellow.
 Skip all the psychological nonsense about it having the ability to tense the senses.
 As far as I am concerned, it is cute, vivid, fun, and has fabulous shades with which you can “play around”.
 Check out these few ideas:

-In case, you or your kid desire a rather minimalistic, sharp bedroom design, you can go with green and grey.
-These two, neutral, colours can be combined to create a clean décor.
+In case, you or your kid desire a fairy bedroom design, you can go with green and blue.
+These two colours can be combined to create an interesting, colorful décor.
 Just take a look at this suggestion, and see, if it is the right fit for you: